Nutritional Strategies for Preventing Breast Cancer

 - Avoid xenoestrogens – Our food supply is frequently contaminated with residues of hormone-like substances.
 These may have been given to animals to promote growth or used as pesticides in growing crops.
 They are also found in plastics that can contaminate food or fluids.
 Invest in a good water filter.

 - Eat flax – Flaxseed contains both the healthy Omega-3 fats and a weak estrogen which blocks estrogen receptor sites.
 Studies are now emerging showing dramatic results from increased flaxseed intake.
 Grind the flaxseed in a coffee grinder just before using it to obtain the best benefit.

 - Lower insulin levels and reduce body fat – High insulin levels potentiate the effect of estrogen in breast tissue.
 Insulin is triggered by eating high glycemic food, i.e. refined carbohydrates.
 Eating high fiber foods slows absorption and keeps insulin levels lower and stable.

 - Take antioxidant supplements – Many antioxidants have been shown to decrease cancer risk.
 These include vitamins C and E (mixed tocopherols), selenium, alpha-lipoic acid and the carotenoids, which include alpha and beta carotene and lycopene.
 Vitamin D has also been shown to reduce breast cancer risk.
 Take 3,000 to 10,000 IU per day, shooting for a blood level greater than 60.

-- Avoid alcohol – Many studies show an increasing risk of breast cancer correlates with an increasing alcohol consumption.
+- Avoid alcohol – Many studies show an increased risk of breast cancer correlates with increasing alcohol consumption.

 - Get adequate iodine in the diet – Getting 3mg to 12mg daily of iodine mimics the protective Japanese traditional diet.